Kids and Energy Drinks: Our Youth’s Latest Health Scare

 Pink Monster energy drink with other blurred Monster cans in the background

 Energy drinks are everywhere.
 From convenience stores to pharmacies, they are ever-increasing in popularity, particularly with our children.
 According to the Center for Disease Control and Prevention (CDC), as many as 50% of kids between the ages of 12 and 17 reportedly consume energy drinks.
 Increased consumption can be partly attributed to the industry’s adaptation of vibrant flavors and colorful packaging.
-This eye-catching marketing approach has captured the attention of our nation and its youth, but what does that mean for our children’s health?
+This eye-catching marketing approach has captured the attention of our nation and its youth.
+But what does that mean for our children’s health?

 What health risks do energy drinks present?